-Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to: select, review, interpret and critically evaluate highly complex texts for employment purposes critically evaluate a minimum of 3 different text types relevant to own employment needs at least one of which must be web based Context of and specific resources for assessment Assessment must ensure access to: real / authentic text types relevant to the learner's employment needs communication technology and software as appropriate At this level the learner works autonomously and uses and evaluates a broad range of support resources.
+Critical aspects for assessment and evidence required to demonstrate competency in this unit

+- select, review, interpret and critically evaluate highly complex texts for employment purposes - critically evaluate a minimum of 3 different text types relevant to own employment needs at least one of which must be web based

+- real / authentic text types relevant to the learner's employment needs - communication technology and software as appropriate - At this level the learner works autonomously and uses and evaluates a broad range of support resources.

 In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment should be used, refer to Section B 6.1 Assessment Strategy.